 Welcome to the CPE Presidential Search page.
 The purpose of this page is to provide information to potential candidates and to keep the public updated on the progress.
 Thank you for your interest in the presidential search process.

-The Kentucky Council on Postsecondary Education (CPE) invites nominations and applications for the position of President with an ideal start date in December 2018.
+The Kentucky Council on Postsecondary Education (CPE) is in the process of selecting candidates for the position of President with an ideal start date in December 2018.

 The CPE is a state agency composed of 15 voting members appointed by the Governor.
 It is responsible for the coordination of a multi-sector, statewide higher education enterprise comprising Kentucky’s public universities and community and technical colleges serving nearly 250,000 students.
 In addition, the CPE coordinates with Kentucky’s private and independent colleges and universities and licenses private for-profit and nonprofit institutions operating in the state.
 CPE also facilitates Kentucky’s adult education program, which provides free skill-building services in all 120 counties to prepare adults for credentials, college, and career.